dankuck/dankuck.github.io/_posts/2020-04-17-trumans-map-1-discrete-conspiracy.md

 \***

 My dad started behaving strangely, in the weeks before he died, when I was ten.
-Sitting with my math book open or washing dishes, I’d catch him staring, stars in his eyes, smiling.
+I’d be washing dishes, or sitting with my math book open -- he’d always help me with my math, not because I needed it, but because he liked it -- and I’d catch him staring, stars in his eyes, smiling.
 A bittersweet smile.

 I’d say something like “Come to visit the Truman Zoo?” and make a pig nose or pull my ears out like a monkey.
 Each time he would laugh, apologize for staring, and tell me he loved me.
 Then the next day he’d get starry eyed again.